SKrotkih/SimpleOrganizer/README.md

 ## Update

 16.07.2015: Added task list menu 'Activity'.
 Have used UIActivityViewController for that.
-Have made three menu items:  Erase Task, New Task and Switch DB type.
+Have made three menu items:  Erase Task, New Task, and Switch DB type.
 17.07.2015: Added Sharing Extension
 18.07.2015: Added Today Widget
 19.07.2015: Created DataBaseKit.framework.
-All database methods was moved to the framework.
+All database methods were moved to the framework.
 All ready to make Today widget with current actual tasks.
 20.07.2015: Updated Today Widget (works only with local DataBase).
 Implemented task list and type of the database switcher